BarisTuncer/foo-bar-hugo-site/content/_index.md

 {{< lead >}}
 We are using Ace documentation theme for our projects technical reports.

-It is easy to use, minimalistic and fast
+It is easy to use, minimalistic and fast.

+To see its usage: https://docs.vantage-design.com/ace/
 {{< /lead >}}